Same-sex marriage in Sweden: Religious performance

 In 2009, Eva Brunne was elected and consecrated as the Lutheran Bishop of Stockholm.
 She was the first lesbian bishop in the world and the first bishop of the Church of Sweden to be in a registered same-sex partnership.
 On 22 October 2009, the Assembly of the Church of Sweden voted strongly in favour of giving its blessing to same-sex marriages, including the use of the term "marriage".
 It was the first major church in Sweden to take this position on same-sex marriage.
-Archbishop of Uppsala Anders Wejryd commented that he was pleased with the decision.
+The Archbishop of Uppsala, Anders Wejryd, commented that he was pleased with the decision.
 The second and third largest Christian denominations in the country, the Catholic Church and the Swedish Pentecostal Movement, commented that they were "disappointed" with the decision of the Church of Sweden.
 Priests are under no obligation to solemnize same-sex marriages if this would violate their personal beliefs.
 Prime Minister Stefan Löfven said in June 2017 that he did not believe a priest working for the Church of Sweden should be allowed to refuse to marry same-sex couples.
 In 2023, bishops Sören Dalevi, Mikael Mogren and Andreas Holmberg told Expressen that "our common goal regarding weddings is that all priests happily and of their own free marry couples of different sexes and couples of the same sex.
 This target image is a guide in our work with the admission of priest candidates and in our work with promotion and supervision in our respective dioceses."

 Some smaller Christian denominations also allow their congregations to solemnize same-sex marriages, including the Uniting Church in Sweden, the Old Catholic Church in Sweden and Denmark, Quakers, and the Liberal Catholic Church.
-The first religious same-sex wedding in Sweden was performed in a Liberal Catholic church in Stora Essingen, Stockholm in July 2009 between Maj-Briht and Helle Bergström-Walan.
+The first religious same-sex wedding in Sweden was performed in a Liberal Catholic church in Stora Essingen in July 2009 between Maj-Briht and Helle Bergström-Walan.
 Some Jewish groups also perform same-sex marriages.
 Additionally, the Nordic Asa-Community and the Community of Forn Sed Sweden both solemnize and support same-sex marriages.
 In 2008, the Muslim Association of Sweden stated that no imams would marry same-sex couples.
 In 2014, French-Algerian Imam Ludovic-Mohamed Zahed officiated at the religious marriage of two Iranian women in Stockholm, which proved controversial in Muslim circles.